-There are positives and negatives to offering employees TOIL, with some businesses seeing the positives outweigh the negatives, with others seeing it as a huge negative.
+There are positives and negatives to offering employees TOIL, with some businesses seeing the positives outweigh the negatives, with others seeing it the other way around.

-- Dealing with busy periods – By offering paid overtime you can manage increased busy periods and finish off important projects easier.
+- Dealing with busy periods – By offering paid overtime you can manage increased busy periods and finish important projects off quicker.

 - Reduce financial stress – It can come as a huge relief for those employees who are having financial issues if the business offers TOIL.
-Employees can work extra hours and get paid for them instead of taking them as holiday.
-Meaning employees wouldn’t have to look for an extra part-time job to help them financially, which could affect their current work.
+Employees can work extra hours and get paid for them instead of taking them as a holiday.
+Meaning employees don’t need to look for a part-time job to help them financially, which could affect their current work.

-- An additional benefit – A lot of employees will see this as a nice benefit making the business more attractive, making them less likely to look for a job elsewhere.
+- An additional benefit – A lot of employees will see this as a nice benefit making the business more attractive, meaning they would be less likely to look for a job elsewhere.

 - Taking advantage – Employees may try and drag out projects and stay late after work just so they can accrue TOIL and have an extra day off.

 - Cost to business – If an employee decided not to take the extra time they accrued off, then the business would be required to pay them for this.